Laevend/ExpoCool/README.md

 ExpoCool (Exponential Cooldown) is a spigot/paper plugin designed to add exponential cooldowns to enderpearls and tridents with the riptide enchantment during a combat encounter with another player.
 This makes it harder for players to run away and prevents fights turning into a constant chase.

 ## Features
-* Cooldowns for enderpearls and tridents while in combat
+* Exponential cooldowns for enderpearls and tridents while in combat that progressively get larger the more a pearl or trident is used
 * Configurable multiplier and base values for cooldown

 ## Installation